PoulinConsulting/assignment-operator/assignment-operator.md

 -4 4
 -5 5
 ```
 What about starred variables?
-Here's an example that unpacks strings into separate characters.
+This example finds a string's first and last character.
 The underscore character is often used when we need a dummy placeholder variable.
 ```
 animals = [
     'bird',